 What this book revealed to me was how much energy I was using by focusing on my inability to 'recover'.
 That fear of not being able to "get over it".
 My self-perceived lack of recovery frightened me from exploring and internalizing the details of the tragedy.
 The concept of a time-frame for "moving on", the book shows, is unhelpful and unhealthy.
 There's grief, memories, even searing confusion, but all are a piece to the process.
 The grief I carry with me, I know it must be directly proportional to my parent's love.
 Instead of running away from those emotions, I now carry them with me.
 The memories, even the difficult ones, they belong to me.
 They are defining moments that help me travel this journey.

-• This book.
+I felt really lost and disconnected for a while, and this book has been a profound and important part of finding myself again. - This book.
 I love it so much!
 It has sections so I usually just find the section talking about what I am currently experiencing.
 I ordered it about a month after my dad passed..
 It has been 9 months now and I just love the book.

-• My husband died in an apparent accident 6 weeks ago - and overall I have found this book very helpful.
+- My husband died in an apparent accident 6 weeks ago - and overall I have found this book very helpful.
 I have to say, however, that it overestimates the extent to which someone in this situation can expect help from others.
 I have certainly received emotional support and practical assistance from friends and acquaintances, for which I am very grateful.
 At the same time, I have also found that a) many individuals and businesses go out of their way to try to extract money from survivors in vulnerable times like this, and I have spent dozens of hours in the last few weeks fighting off these attempts, and b) as a surviving spouse, I am the only person with the authority to handle most business matters related to my husband's passing - so family members can't help, even if they want to, and c) I am still trying to get the state police to give me basic details of their internal report of what happened - so far, to no avail.
 A book like this would be even more helpful if it would acknowledge these realities and recommend coping strategies.

-• This book was given to me by a friend after losing my 13 year old son unexpectedly.
+- This book was given to me by a friend after losing my 13 year old son unexpectedly.
 It helped me know that what I was feeling was normal.
 For example, it explained that's it's okay to forget for a few minutes, which I felt so guilty for, because a person's brain can't take it all at once.
 It has to process more slowly.
 It also let me know what people grieving need, so I have be a better friend to others suffering.
 I buy this book for everyone I know who loses a loved one suddenly.